 * API reports 6.4-mln-barrel drop in weekly U.S. crude stocks

 * OPEC meets on Nov.
-30 to discuss production targets (Updates prices)
+30 to discuss production targets (Updates throughout, changes dateline, previous SINGAPORE)

-LONDON, Nov 22 (Reuters) - Oil extended gains on Wednesday, with U.S. crude hitting $58 a barrel for the first time since July 2015 as a major pipeline cut Canadian crude flows to the United States, where inventories are expected to have fallen further.
+LONDON, Nov 22 (Reuters) - Oil prices spiked on Wednesday with U.S. light crude hitting highs not seen since July 2015 after faults on a major pipeline dented Canadian deliveries to the United States, where crude inventories were also reported to be falling.

 "There is a shortage of crude oil into the United States.
 Hence the rally in the prices," PVM Oil Associates strategist Tamas Varga said.

-This adds to a picture of tighter U.S. supplies.
-The API said on Tuesday that crude stocks dropped by 6.4 million barrels in the week to Nov.
+This adds to a picture of falling crude inventories painted by the American Petroleum Institute (API) in its weekly report on Tuesday, with stocks dropping by 6.4 million barrels in the week to Nov.
 17, far above analysts' expectations.

-The latest official U.S. production and inventory data are due on Wednesday at 1530 GMT.
+The latest official U.S. production and inventory data is due on Wednesday.

 "If we see the U.S. Energy Information Administration ... confirming the big draw in crude oil stocks reported by the API last night, I think we will see the market going higher," Varga said.

-The deal to curb production expires in March but is widely expected to be extended at a Nov.
-30 meeting.
+The deal to curb production is due to expire in March, but is widely expected to be extended at the group's next meeting on Nov.
+30.

 "There is growing consensus that OPEC will extend their production cut deal at the end of the month.
 This confidence along with the current geopolitical environment has kept ICE Brent trading firmly above $60 per barrel," Dutch bank ING said.

-"However, an outcome at the OPEC meeting which falls short of market expectations will likely lead to a selloff, and given the large speculative long in Brent, this could be fairly severe," it added.
-(Additional reporting by Henning Gloystein in Singapore and Alex Lawler in London, Editing by Dale Hudson and Louise Heavens)
+"However, an outcome at the OPEC meeting which falls short of market expectations, will likely lead to a selloff, and given the large speculative long in Brent, this could be fairly severe," it added.
+(Additional reporting by Henning Gloystein in Singapore; Editing by Dale Hudson)